Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

     - Through this code, I wanted to make the form's width 355px until it was viewed on a larger screen however, this didn't seem to work.
 I did some debugging and realized that the code wasn't being read because there was an extra '}' above the code and it was being used.
 Once I removed the extra curly bracket, the media query was working and the form appeared centered on smaller devices, but it was moved to the left on the desktop.

-    - Realizing that it hadnt worked, i then switched it around and added this which fixed the issue :
+    - Realizing that it hadn't worked, I then switched it around and added this which fixed the issue :

           @media screen and (min-width: 522px) {
           .login-page {